Standard Oil curbs the excitement of unruly speculators trading oil and pipeline certificates.

 “The necessity of a suitable place in which to trade oil certificates was one that followed the improved method of transportation, and was in fact apparent from the early stages of oil commerce,” explained an Oil City Derrick souvenir book published in 1896.

-Even during these early days of the industry, as many as 40 million barrels of oil could be represented by the paper certificates.
-But with Standard Oil buying 90 percent of production and setting its own price independent of oil certificates, the company’s edict would effectively end oil exchanges.
+During these early days of an industry seeking oil to refine into kerosene, paper certificates could represent as many as 40 million barrels of oil.
+But with Standard Oil buying 90 percent of production and setting its own price independent of oil certificates, the company’s edict effectively ended oil exchanges.

-Marginalized by Standard Oil pricing strategy, the exchanges closed one by one.
+Marginalized by the Standard Oil pricing strategy, the independent exchanges closed one by one.
 The petroleum industry’s oldest exchange, established in 1871 in Titusville, dissolved in 1897.

 “During the later years the excitement of speculation has been greatly eliminated from the oil business, and this has so reduced the business as to make it a shadow of its former greatness,” the Oil City Derrick concluded in 1896 about the Oil City exchange.